 - Fully fund and expand the VA so every veteran gets the care he or she has earned and deserves.

 - End unacceptable wait times at many VA medical facilities

 - Increase the number of doctors and nurses for the surging number of veterans returning from in Iraq and Afghanistan, and helping with the COVID-19 pandemic.

 - Substantially improve the processing of Veterans’ claims for compensation.

 - Make comprehensive dental care available to all veterans at the VA.

-- As we transition into a Medicare For All system of universal healthcare for all Americans, ensuring all Americans a high-quality of healthcare, revitalize and restructure the VA to provide veteran-specific programs and specialties, and lower the cost of healthcare services for the VA in favor of giving Vets a higher quality of service from their VA as well as the opportunity to see any healthcare provider they choose, like any other American should be able to.
+As we transition into a universal healthcare system that ensures lower costs and higher-quality healthcare for all Americans, we need to revitalize and restructure the VA to provide veteran-specific programs and specialties, and the opportunity to see any healthcare provider they choose.